Rhode Island Medicaid Definition

 For Rhode Island elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” excess assets to meet the asset limit.
+The Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
+Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in reducing their excess assets to meet the asset limit.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications (addition of first floor bedrooms, wheelchair ramps, or stair lifts), prepaying funeral and burial expenses, and paying off debt.
-As mentioned previously, when spending down assets, it’s important that one does not give away assets or sell them for less than they are worth.
-This is because in Rhode Island, Medicaid has a “Look-Back” period of 5 years, and if one is in violation, a period of Medicaid ineligibility will result.

 Specific Rhode Island Medicaid Programs